Chaco Culture National Historical Park

 While the footprint of Chaco Culture National Historical Park itself is small, the larger connected cultural landscape is vast.
 For many Native peoples, the boundaries of the park do not encompass all that is important spiritually and culturally.

 The park’s location within the San Juan Basin, a geologic formation rich in fossil fuel resources, creates an ongoing threat to the park’s cultural resources.
-The oil and gas industry has already heavily developed the region on a patchwork of private, state, federal and tribal lands.
+The oil and gas industry has already heavily developed the region’s checkerboard of private, state, federal and tribal lands.
 Such development has scarred the landscape with tens of thousands of oil and gas wells and roads that now cut through the Chaco landscape, trafficked by trucks and heavy equipment, which destroy and endanger numerous ancient archeological sites.
 This only makes it more important that federal lands in the region be protected for their cultural values, not opened to even more drilling.

 The Bureau of Land Management’s Farmington Field Office in New Mexico has already leased more than 91 percent of Chaco’s surrounding public land to the oil and gas industry.
 Gas flares light up the dark night skies, and pollution from flares and leaking infrastructure endanger the health of the Native American communities who have lived in the area for centuries.
 Rampant methane waste, particularly in the San Juan Basin, has created a 2,500-square-mile methane cloud — the size of the state of Delaware — over the Four Corners region and national parks including Chaco.